-- (3) Surgery must be completed within one year after enrollment in the program.

-Health Advantage will not be able to provide prior approval until all necessary documentation has been obtained. - (a) Documentation required for prior approval regarding participation by an employee under the plan must be submitted by a Health Advantage In-Network bariatric surgeon. - (b) Letter from the surgeon or physician monitoring/supervising the weight loss prior to surgery is to include: - (i) Recommendation of member for bariatric surgery. - (ii) Documentation of all possible medically related causes of obesity. - (iii) Weight History Including all weight, exercise, dietary, and behavior modification encounters with documented progress of weight loss or no net gain of weight.
-(In-Network Providers only will be covered by ARBenefits.) - (c) Records of all studies/procedures such as, but not limited to, sleep study, cardiac studies (stress test, echocardiogram, and cardiac catheterization), and operations on the stomach or intestines, hernia repair.
+- 1) Surgery must be completed on or before December of the enrollment year. - 2) Documentation required for prior approval must be submitted by a Health Advantage In-Network bariatric surgeon. - 3) Letter from the surgeon or physician monitoring/supervising the weight loss prior to surgery is to include: - I. Recommendation of member for bariatric surgery. - II.
+Weight History documentation of monthly compliance for a minimum of three (3) months and continuing surgery. - III.
+Records of all studies/procedures such as, but not limited to, sleep study, cardiac studies, hernia repair and operations on the stomach or intestines.